torokernel/torokernel/README.md

 * Network Stack
 * Network drivers:
   - Virtio-net, E1000, NE2000
-* Disk Drivers:
+* Disk drivers:
-  - ATA Disks
+  - ATA disks
-* FileSystems:
+* FileSystem drivers:
   - Ext2, Fat
 * Fast boot up
 * Tiny image

 ## Examples

 The repository of Toro includes examples that show basic functionalities of the kernel.
 These examples are in the **examples** directory.
 Each example contains the instruction to compile it and run it on QEMU-KVM.
 We recommend to start with the **HelloWorld** example.
-Before go to the example, you need to follow the next instructions.
-First, install Lazarus and QEMU-KVM:
+Before go to the example, you need to install Lazarus and QEMU-KVM:

 `apt-get install lazarus`

 `sudo apt-get install qemu-kvm libvirt-bin ubuntu-vm-builder bridge-utils virtinst`

-Then, compile the builder by going to `torokernel/builder/` and executing:

-`fpc build.pas`

-If you want to just try Toro, you can follow a simple tutorial [here](https://github.com/mesarpe/torokernel-docker-qemu-webservices) that aims at running a static web server inside a docker image.
+To try Toro, you can follow a simple tutorial [here](https://github.com/mesarpe/torokernel-docker-qemu-webservices) that aims at running a static web server inside a docker image.

 ## Contributing